Skip to main content

 To read, write and communicate effectively, learners need foundational literacy skills.

-Select West Virginia schools are helping young learners in some of the state’s most remote, rural areas improve their reading and writing skills through Sparking Early Literacy Growth projects.
+Select West Virginia schools and organizations are helping young learners in some of our most remote, rural areas improve their reading and writing skills through Sparking Early Literacy Growth projects.

-2022 projects have been selected and funded by the Claude Worthington Benedum Foundation and the EQT Foundation.
+2024 projects have been selected and funded by the Claude Worthington Benedum Foundation.

 Featurettes Headline